Blog · Analysis · Last reviewed June 19, 2026

 Sixth, include prompt-injection and agentic paths explicitly.
 OWASP's LLM security work treats direct and indirect prompt injection as a leading LLM application risk, especially when external content can cause unauthorized actions or disclosure.
 A bounty program for AI products should say which agent, connector, retrieval, memory, and tool-use failures are in scope.

-Seventh, report outcomes.
-Aggregate transparency should say how many reports arrived, which categories were accepted, what was fixed, what remains under mitigation, and where repeat patterns are emerging.
+Ninth, report outcomes.
+Aggregate transparency should say how many reports arrived, which categories were accepted, what was fixed, what remains under mitigation, how many findings were routed without bounty payment, and where repeat patterns are emerging.

 What This Changes